Canon 200D vs Leica Q Typ 116

 - More heavily discounted: Has been around for much longer (launched in June 2015).

-If the count of relative strengths (bullet points above) is taken as a measure, the 200D is the clear winner of the match-up (12 : 8 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the 200D emerges as the winner of the contest (12 : 10 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 Expert reviews: Canon 200D vs Leica Q Typ 116